Transfer Credit Policies

 Expired Equivalencies or Equivalencies Expiring Prior to Completion of Your External Course

-Departmental Level Credit
+Departmental Credit

-Some courses will say a certain level of departmental credit usually abbreviated as 100, 200, 300-level dept, etc. These courses do NOT transfer to a specific/direct U-M course, such as U-M MATH 215, and may or may not fulfill your degree requirements****.
-For that reason, you should always consult with your advisor(s) prior to taking courses externally, and especially when a TCAF is not submitted.
-We recommend obtaining email confirmation from your advisor.
-It is the responsibility of the student to meet with their Department, IPE, major, minor, dual degree advisor, etc. to determine how the credits earned may or may not be counted toward their degree requirements, as a course being approved for transfer does not mean it will inherently fulfill degree requirements.
-Remember that we confirm transfer course equivalency/how credit will be posted on the unofficial transcript.
-We do not confirm fulfillment of degree requirements/how courses might be applied towards your particular degree requirements.
-After receiving confirmation of transfer course equivalency via the TCAF, students are highly recommended to consult with their advisor or program advisor regarding degree/program requirements.
+For that reason, you should always consult with your advisor(s) BEFORE taking courses externally and especially when a Transfer Credit Approval Form is not submitted.
+We recommend obtaining email confirmation from your advisor regarding external courses.
+It is the responsibility of the student to meet with their Department, IPE, major, minor, dual degree, etc. advisor(s) to determine how the credits earned may or may not be counted toward their degree requirements, as a course being approved for transfer does not mean it will inherently fulfill degree requirements.
+Remember that the Transfer Credit Evaluation Office does confirm transfer course equivalency and/or how credit will be posted on the unofficial transcript.
+The Transfer Credit Evaluation Office does NOT confirm fulfillment of degree requirements/how courses might be applied towards your particular degree requirements.
+After receiving confirmation of transfer course equivalency via the TCAF results, students are highly recommended to consult with their advisor(s) regarding degree/program requirements.

 Studying Abroad (Non-IPE or Non-CGIS Program)

-If are planning to study in another country, whether a study abroad experience through the University of Michigan International Programs in Engineering (IPE), Center for Global and Intercultural Study (CGIS), a non-UM program, or an international college, please contact your study abroad advisor for assistance in locating or obtaining course information.
-We will accept official transcripts from certain third-party study-abroad providers, however, please email our Credit Eval office directly to confirm whether or not a third-party study-abroad transcript will be accepted BEFORE taking the course along with submitting a TCAF.
+The Transfer Credit Evaluation Office will accept official transcripts from certain third-party study-abroad providers, however, please email our the CoE Transfer Credit Office, [email protected], directly to confirm whether or not a third-party study-abroad transcript will be accepted BEFORE taking any course(s).
 For third-party study-abroad providers, we highly recommend that students ensure a copy of an accredited college/university transcript is provided along with the third-party transcript.
-Providing this may be beneficial for students seeking recognition beyond our Credit Evaluation office (e.g. may be requested or required in the future for transferring credit elsewhere or recognition).
+Providing this may be beneficial for students seeking recognition beyond the Transfer Credit Evaluation Office (e.g. may be requested or required in the future for transferring credit elsewhere or recognition).
 Credit that is issued from a third-party study-abroad transcript is posted on the U-M unofficial transcript generically under Foreign Studies/Training Crdt.
 Credit that is issued from receiving an official college/university transcript directly is posted on the U-M unofficial transcript under the external college name.